xlch88/YouTubeTweak/FUNCTIONS.md

 Notes:

-- This option is disabled by default and only applies to regular video watch pages where YouTube provides a summary.
+- This feature only applies to regular video watch pages where YouTube provides a summary.
 - The extension only translates existing summaries and does not automatically generate summaries for videos without one.
 - Translations use the "Translation Target Language" setting and do not depend on the title, description, subtitle, or comment translation options.
 - If the summary is already in the target language, the translation is identical to the original, or translation fails, the page retains the original summary.